TL;DR: What Youâll Learn in This Guide

 A few ways to fix that:

-- Use modern image formats like WebP instead of JPEG or PNG (Shopify supports this).
+- Use modern image formats like WebP instead of JPEG or webp (Shopify supports this).

-- Compress your images before uploading using tools like TinyPNG or apps like Crush. pics.
+- Compress your images before uploading using tools like Tinywebp or apps like Crush. pics.

 - Turn on lazy loading so images load only when someone scrolls down to them.